 The Board Chair will indicate the rules for delegations at the time of the meeting.
 The Board reserves the right to request any additional information regarding a particular issue or association.
-The Board will provide delegations with a maximum of ten minutes to make a presentation, unless extended by Board motion.
+Delegates are allotted up to five (5) minutes to make their delegation.
+Should there be more than one individual speaking to the same matter as a group, the group shall be allotted up to ten (10) minutes to present their delegation.

 The Board reserves the right to limit the number of delegations per meeting.
-A delegation may not appear before the Board on the same issue a second time, unless approved by Board motion.
+An individual delegation, or a group of affiliated delegations, may not appear before the Board on the same issue a second time, unless approved by Board motion.
 All questions and communication by a delegation must be made through the Board Chair.